motheblackcat/lk/README.md

 Known Issues:

+- Can't use Sweapons after a change scene (only keep datas?)
 - Player can attack while using an Sweapon
 - Attack sound played with no animation when spamming (check if attack is registered)
 - Damage boost on enemy (jump while taking damage)